Archive for FLOWERS

 Grow Black Oil Sunflower Seeds For Your Wild Birds

 I just came back from the bird store where I got some black oil sunflower seeds for my wild birds when I thought why not grow my own for next year?
 My favorite sunflower up to now has been the Titan sunflower which is a striped seed and is not a black oil seed.
-Black oil seeds compared to striped sunflower seeds have a higher oil content and are meatier.
+Black oil seeds compared to striped sunflower seeds have a higher oil content and are meatier for birds.
 They are also easier for small birds to crack open.
-I already cut off the sunflower heads from sunflowers for the birds so why not give them what is really good for them.
-One variety that I found is Peredovik Black Oil Sunflower Seed from Russia.
-You can get it at westcoastseeds.com.
+I already cut off the sunflower heads from sunflowers for birds so why not give them what is really good for them.
+One variety of black oil sunflower seed that I found is Peredovik Black Oil Sunflower Seed from Russia.
+In 2016 you can get it at Southern Exposure Seed Exchange.
 You can also just plant the black oil seed you get in your birdseed.
-I read that the sunflowers are 3 feet tall with black heads.
-So this year I’m going to add them in with my other sunflowers for a treat for the wild birds.
+I read that the sunflowers grow from 3-6 feet tall.
+So this year I’m going to add them in with my other sunflowers that I grow for a treat for the wild birds.

 Hmm, now I wonder if I can grow that real expensive finch seed, Nyger?
 I’ll have to look into that!
 It is super expensive but I don’t know if it will grow here.
 I’ll get back to you on that one..